JoseDeFreitas/CodewarsLogger/CONTRIBUTING.md

 }
 ```

-(Shortened for it being an example);
+(Shortened);

-An example of the response that targets the kata (URL "https://www.codewars.com/api/v1/code-challenges/ID")
+An example of the response that targets the kata (URL "https://www.codewars.com/api/v1/code-challenges/ID"):
-is the following:

 ```json
 {